napescui/veo3/replit.md

 **Migration to Standard Replit**: Successfully migrated from Replit Agent to standard Replit environment with proper PostgreSQL database integration and all dependencies configured.

+**Duplicate Prompt Detection**: Added intelligent duplicate prompt detection that shows confirmation dialog when users try to generate videos with identical prompts from their history.

+**Top-Priority Video Generator**: Moved the video generation interface to the very top of the homepage (above logo and marketing content) so authenticated users can immediately start creating videos without scrolling.
+This improves user experience by eliminating the need to scroll down to access the main functionality.

+**Enhanced Concurrent Video Processing**: Removed blocking restrictions - users can now generate multiple videos simultaneously without waiting for previous videos to complete processing.
+Only duplicate requests during the actual submission process are prevented to avoid server overload.

 ## External Dependencies

 - **Database**: Neon PostgreSQL serverless database with connection pooling